Ford shuts doors of Belgium's Genk plant

-GENK, Belgium (Reuters) - Ford Motor Company (F.N) produced the last car at its plant in Genk, Belgium, on Thursday, closing the site which produced some 14 million vehicles over the past 50 years.
+GENK, Belgium, Dec 18 (Reuters) - Ford Motor Company produced the last car at its plant in Genk, Belgium, on Thursday, closing the site which produced some 14 million vehicles over the past 50 years.

 The company decided in late 2012 to shut the factory which employed some 4,000 people and to relocate production of new models to Valencia, Spain.